Chelsea 2-2 Bournemouth: Pressure rises on Enzo Maresca as old issues come back to bite Blues boss

 But prickly comments in public have not helped create the us-against-the-world mindset these fans have felt under Jose Mourinho, Thomas Tuchel and even Frank Lampard in the last two decades.

-But ultimately results alone will be what can turn this around for Maresca.
-That is the cold hard currency which buys coaches time at Chelsea.
+But results is the cold hard currency that buys coaches time at Chelsea.